BitBelle/JS-Practice/functions/closures/README.md

 So here we are making a call to the outer function, so this is what goes down;

-*variable a gets created and is initialized with 10, the next line is a function declaration, so no execution now the return statement, which returns inner.
+    * variable a gets created and is initialized with 10
+    * The next line is a function declaration, so no execution now the return statement, which returns inner.

     **NB.** return statement dosent execute a function without the () braces, so in our case when JS looks for inner and finds its a function so it doesnt execute it..rather it returns the whole function body.
-*

-So once the function body is returned, the outer function is out of the call stack, inner's function body gets stored in our result variable and then gets printed to the console.
+    * So once the function body is returned, the outer function is out of the call stack, inner's function body gets stored in our result variable and then gets printed to the console.

-So now in other words our result variable automatically becomes a function since it now contains this:
+    * So now in other words our result variable automatically becomes a function since it now contains this:

 ```javascript
 function inner(){
         let b = 20
         console.log(a + b)
     }

 ```

 In executing this we can call the result function: